Find technical information about the VAT reverse charge if you buy or sell building and construction services.

 - making a supply to the customer for a payment

-Only making a supply for payment is a supply for VAT purposes, so may be subject to the reverse charge if specified supplies are being provided and the other conditions are met.
+Only making a supply for payment is a supply for VAT purposes, so may be subject to the reverse charge if supplies of construction services are being provided and the other conditions are met.

 The end user exclusion will usually apply to supplies to public bodies.

 - related to works to the public body’s property and land